ricmac/Cybercultural/src/pages/wdh-topics.md

 ---
-title: "WDH Index"
+title: WDH Topics
+permalink: /wdh/topics.html
-description: "Index of 1990s web development history."
+description: Timeline of 1990s web development history
-date: 2021-01-05
-permalink: "p/wdh-index/"
-tags: ['WDH']
+layout: page
 ---
 This page is a topical index of WDH posts.
-There is also a [chronological timeline](/p/wdh-timeline/), if you prefer that approach.
+There is also a [chronological timeline](/wdh/timeline.html), if you prefer that approach.

 WWW Beginnings
 --------------